tlienart/tlienart.github.io/src/pages/csml.md

 ## Stats, ML and related topics

 * **approximate Bayesian inference** (*assumes knowledge of the Bayesian framework, familiarity with the exponential family and convex optimisation;  these notes are mostly adapted from a section of my PhD thesis*)
-    * [introduction](/pub/csml/abi/intro.html): introduction to approximate Bayesian Inference and the generic variational problem with a warning note.
+    * [introduction](/pub/csml/abi/intro.html): introduction to Bayesian ML, approximate Bayesian inference and the generic variational problem with a warning note.
     * [variational bayes](/pub/csml/abi/vb.html) <!--🚫🚫🚫🚫 (ongoing)
         ref:
         >> http://www.orchid.ac.uk/eprints/40/1/fox_vbtut.pdf